 It may come as no surprise that the developer behind these machines is none other than the king of the natural diamond industry: De Beers.

-For more information on diamonds and related topics, check out the links on the next page.
+For more information on diamonds and related topics, check out the links below.

 Related HowStuffWorks Articles

 - "The Art of Cutting Diamonds: The Manner of Preparing the Gems for the Market."
 The New York Times.
 9/7/1885 (10/9/2007). http://query.nytimes.com/gst/abstract.html?res= 9F05E3DD1139E533A25754C0A96E9C94649FD7CF

 - "Blood Diamonds- Conflict Diamonds- What is the Kimberley Process?"
 Geology.com.
 (10/9/2007) http://www.geology.com/articles/blood-diamonds.shtml

 - "Bushmeat."
 The Animal Welfare Institute.
 (10/9/2007). http://220.127.116.11/search?q=cache:Sb2nf0kvVlUJ:www.awionline.org/ othercampaigns/Bushmeat/bushmeat.pdf+Bushmeat+the+taste +of+extinction&hl=en&ct=clnk&cd=2&gl=us

 - "Conflict Diamonds."
 United Nations Department of Public Information.
 3/21/2001.
 (10/9/2007). http://www.un.org/peace/africa/Diamond.html